matth-dev/regicide/README.md

 ## 📚 Stack

-> Most are predictions - May change and is not accurate

 - Python (Game)
 - JSON / CSV / Pandas (Game data)
 - Pytorch / TensorFlow / Scikit-learn (AI models training)
 - Gymnasium (AI Training)
 - Pickle (AI models saving)

+> May change and is not accurate, especially for the AI training and the game data

 ## 📁 Project Structure